 The Piedmont Environmental Council hosts advocacy campaigns on a variety of local, state and (sometimes) federal issues.
 We also let local residents know about planning processes and other opportunities to weigh in.
-Find out about these campaigns through email alerts and social media.
+Find out about these campaigns through email alerts and social media (Facebook, Twitter, Instagram).
 If you haven’t already signed up, you can sign up for email alerts today!
-You can also find us on Facebook, on Twitter or on Instagram.
+We also have a resource to help you look up your elected officials.